crsh/papaja/README.md

 ## Known issues
 - The references violates the APA guidelines in that there is no hanging indentation (i.e. indentation of all lines but the first one).
 See the [related issue](https://github.com/crsh/papaja/issues/37) for a fix.
+- Intext citation incorrectly use ampersands instead of "and".
+This is a current limitation of the [pandoc-citeproc](https://hackage.haskell.org/package/pandoc-citeproc) filter.
 - If building the example manuscript throws the error `!
 Incomplete \iffalse; all text was ignored after line 20.` make sure you have saved the .Rmd and are not working from a temporary directory or restart RStudio.
 If this doesn't work try updating your TeX-packages.
 - Citations may mess with RStudios syntax highlighting in the current line.
 Incorrect highlighting following a citation does not necessarily indicate incorrect syntax.
 - Printing PDF from RStudio's PDF viewer can produce weird results.
 If you want to print your manuscript I suggest you use any other PDF viewer of your choice.